ProjectNeura/LEADS/README.md

 provide promising safety, but still, always keep our [Safety Instructions](https://leads-docs.projectneura.org/en/latest/vec/safety-instructions.html) in mind.

-Most of the codes are written in Python and the dependencies are carefully chosen so that LEADS runs everywhere Python runs.
+Most of the codes are written in Python, and the dependencies are carefully chosen so that LEADS runs everywhere Python runs.
 In addition, on platforms like Arduino where we must use other programming languages, we try hard to keep consistency.